 - Students who have excused absences will be permitted to make up regular coursework and receive the actual grade earned.

-- Students who miss class due to truancy will be allowed to make up the work; however, a maximum grade of 70 will be recorded for the completed assignment.
+- Students who miss class due to truancy will be required to make up the work; however, a maximum grade of 70 will be recorded for the completed assignment.

 - Any work assigned prior to the absence(s) is due on the first return day, including taking tests.
 Teacher discretion may be used for cases involving more severe situations, such as illnesses, etc.